Home Preservation Program

 How to apply?

-- Provide a copy of your homeowner’s insurance or a copy of a recent insurance bill,
+- A copy of your homeowner’s insurance or a copy of a recent insurance bill.

-- Include a statement verifying income.
+- Applicants will show income within designated San Luis Obispo Affordable Housing Standard limits (very low to low-income per household size).
 All adults living in the house who are over the age of 18 must submit an income document (or prove current student status) showing name and address.
-Income verification must include a copy of the most recent tax return AND one or more of the following, as applicable: monthly social security receipts, other retirement income receipts, employment check stubs, and/or benefits for children,
+Income verification must include a copy of the most recent tax return AND one or more of the following, as applicable: monthly social security receipts, other retirement income receipts, employment check stubs, and/or benefits for children.

-- Have the ability to partner with Habitat through sweat equity.
+- Be willing and able to partner with Habitat by providing sweat equity toward the project.
 Sweat equity includes working with the volunteers on the repairs of your home.
 Seniors and persons with serious medical conditions may complete this requirement by doing alternative activities such as signing in volunteers or providing water and snacks.

-Household Income Limits for San Luis Obispo County as of April 2020 SLO County Department of Planning and Building Affordable Housing Standards
+San Luis Obispo County Department of Planning and Building

 What is Habitat for Humanity?